Knowledgator/utca/README.md

 ## Documentation

+Please refer to the detailed documentation available [here](https://utca.knowledgator.com/).
+This comprehensive guide provides everything you need to get started, including installation instructions, and usage examples.
+For advanced users, the documentation also covers API reference and customization options.

 ## Quickstart

 For this example will be used simple ExecutionSchema with TokenSearcherNER task.
 This program will extract entities with provided labels and threshold.